baedrik/snip721-reference-impl/README.md

 ## BatchMintNft
 BatchMintNft mints a list of tokens.
 Only an authorized minting address my execute BatchMintNft.

+[SNIP-722](https://github.com/baedrik/snip-722-spec/blob/master/SNIP-722.md) adds the ability to optionally mint non-transferable tokens, which are NFTs that can never have a different owner than the address it was minted to.

 ##### Request
 ```
 {